pa2eon/AirPiMQTT/README.md

 * DHT22
 * BMP085

-And will send the result via MQTT to Home Assistant Core.
+And will send the result via MQTT to Home Assistant Core.<br>
 In HA and on Rpi make the MQTT plugin (server/clinet) active and use in HA the next script code:

 -- platform: mqtt <br>